ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/browser-fingerprinting.md

 ### What we should not do

 We may have to rule out using it as a way to give us confidence in knowing the user is who they say they are.
-The technology is changing too quickly and as our accuracy drops, we risk introducing unforseen consequences in how people use the site.
+The technology is changing too quickly and as our accuracy drops, we risk introducing unforeseen consequences in how people use the site.

 If however during Beta we discover a need for this technology, then we should look to source the solution externally.
 Maintaining a system that can stay up to date with the latest changes in browsers and ensuring accuracy would be beyond internal resourcing.